jvieroe/dyadicdist/README.md

 The purpose of `dyadicdist` is to provide quick and easy calculation of dyadic distances between geo-referenced points.

-The main contribution of `dyadicdist::ddist()` is that the output is stored as a long dyadic `tibble` as opposed to a wide `matrix`.
+The main contribution of `dyadicdist::ddist()` and `dyadicdist::ddist_sf()` is that the output is stored as a long dyadic `tibble` as opposed to a wide `matrix`.

 This is a very early development version of `dyadicdist`.
-Additional functions and improved functionality will be added in the immediate future.
-Please don’t hesitate to let me know of any errors you might come across.
+Please don’t hesitate to let me know of any errors and/or deficiencies you might come across.

 ## Quick example